mobiletoly/go-oversync/docs/getting-started.md

     userIDBytes, "Alice", "alice@example.com")
 ```

+It is up to you to decide which primary key format to use.
+TEXT UUIDs easier to work with,
+while BLOB UUIDs are a little more efficient in SQLite.
+Also technically speaking when you
+use BLOB primary keys with randomblob(), you are not using UUIDs at all.
+It's just random bytes.
+But it provides enough uniqueness for virtually any use case.
+To keep documentation simple,
+we'll refer to both as "UUIDs" even though technically BLOB with randomblob() are not UUIDs.

 ### Why UUID Primary Keys?

 1. **Global Uniqueness**: UUIDs prevent conflicts when multiple devices create records offline